 • Uncover Derbyshire’s historical country houses, from Haddon Hall, the quintessential medieval manor, to Kedleston Hall, Robert Adam’s beautifully restored neoclassical masterpiece

-• Enjoy visits to private houses including Tissington Hall and Renishaw Hall
+• Enjoy a private visit to Tissington Hall

 • Examine world-famous collections of furniture, paintings and decorative arts